ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_current_limit

         Specifies the current limit, in amps, that the output cannot exceed while the PPMU forces voltage to the DUT.
-This property is applicable only when you set the PPMU_OUTPUT_FUNCTION property to DC Voltage.
-The PXIe-6570/6571 does not support the PPMU_CURRENT_LIMIT property and only allows configuration of the PPMU_CURRENT_LIMIT_RANGE property.
+This property is applicable only when you set the :py:attr:`nidigital.Session.ppmu_output_function` property to DC Voltage.
+The PXIe-6570/6571 does not support the :py:attr:`nidigital.Session.ppmu_current_limit` property and only allows configuration of the :py:attr:`nidigital.Session.ppmu_current_limit_range` property.